News 10 April, 2024

 9. If relevant, an explanation of the reasons for performing a multi-year analysis.

-12. A description of the reasons for concluding that relevant transactions were priced on an arm’s length basis based on the application of the selected transfer pricing method.
+12. Explanation of why transactions were priced at arm’s length based on applying the chosen transfer pricing method.

 13. A summary of financial information used in applying the transfer pricing methodology.